Xceptance/neodymium-library/README.md

 Neodymium is licensed under the MIT License.

 ## Who Are We
 We are [Xceptance](https://www.xceptance.com/).
 A software testing company with strong commerce knowledge and projects with customers from all around the world.
-Besides Neodymium, we have developed [Xceptance Load Test (XLT)](https://www.xceptance.com/en/xlt/), a load and performance test tool that is available free of charge and features an extensive range of awesome features to make the tester's and developer's life easier.
+Besides Neodymium, we have developed [Xceptance Load Test (XLT)](https://github.com/Xceptance/XLT), a load and performance test tool that is open source too (APL 2.0).
+It provides an extensive range of awesome features to make the tester's and developer's life easier.

 If you are looking for test automation that also covers the performance side of life, take a look at XLT.
 You can write and run load tests with real browsers including access to data from the [Web Performance Timing API](http://w3c.github.io/perf-timing-primer/).
 In case browsers are too heavy, XLT has other modes of load testing to offer as well.

-We offer professional support for Neodymium as well as implementation and training services.
+We offer professional support for Neodymium and XLT as well as implementation and training services.